WAIO: WYLF/WZSH (1981–1991)

-Rock-It 95 (1991-1995)
+Rock-It 95 (1991–1995)

 On December 25, 1991, WZSH became WRQI ("Rock-It 95"), programming a rock format.
-In 1993, Rock-It 95 added the syndicated Howard Stern Show to its lineup, bringing the station attention and ratings in the larger Rochester market.
+In February 1993, Rock-It 95 added the syndicated Howard Stern Show to its lineup, bringing the station attention and ratings in the larger Rochester market.

-During the WRQI era, the 105.5 translator in East Rochester was replaced with a more powerful 250-watt translator, W238AB at 95.5, operating from the centrally-located Pinnacle Hill transmitter site overlooking downtown Rochester.
+During the WRQI era, the 105.5 translator in East Rochester was replaced with a more powerful 250-watt translator, W238AB at 95.5, operating from the centrally located Pinnacle Hill transmitter site overlooking downtown Rochester.
 WRQI made several attempts to improve its main signal on 95.1 as well, briefly moving from its historic Bristol Mountain site to a tower in Farmington owned by Rochester Telephone, but was forced to return to Bristol after interference complaints from the tower's neighbors.

-The Nerve: Beginning Years (1995-1998)
+The Nerve (1995–2004)

 On April 1, 1995, after an 11-hour stunt of a loop of "The End" by The Doors, WRQI became WNVE ("The Nerve").
 Playing off the frequency similarity between the main 95.1 signal and the powerful 95.5 translator, the station frequently identified as "95.1, 95.5 the Nerve," usually spoken quickly by an announcer (an amusing promo bump was recorded featuring Howard Stern producer Gary Dell'Abate, where Gary expresses confusion at the dual-frequencies.
 "95.1/95.5...?
 Wait, that's two different stations!").
 There was also a bump identifying the translator station ID W238AB that was played occasionally, spoken as quickly as possible.
 The Nerve's format was originally Modern Rock, featuring music being played by well-known bands such as Nirvana, Pearl Jam, The Smashing Pumpkins, Soundgarden, Live, Stone Temple Pilots, as well as alternative music from lesser-remembered artists such as Poe, Veruca Salt, The Refreshments, The Toadies, and many others.

 Howard Stern was broadcast on weekday mornings.
 Weekday evenings at 5 PM consisted of "The Drive at Five" which was an all-request, call-in hour.
 This segment was usually introduced by DJ 'E-Man' with The Jon Spencer Blues Explosion's "Right Place Wrong Time" playing.
 There would also be a segment called "The Five at Nine", where the five most requested songs of the day would be played.
 Early mainstays at number one on this list were Poe's "Angry Johnny," The Toadies' "Possum Kingdom," Tracy Bonham's "Mother Mother," and others.
-In the fall of 1996, a shortly-lived segment was introduced where the DJ would play two very new songs, usually by relatively unknown artists, back to back.
+In the fall of 1996, a shortly lived segment was introduced where the DJ would play two very new songs, usually by relatively unknown artists, back to back.
 The listeners would then call in and vote on which of the two would be allowed to remain in rotation.
 The winner would then move on to the next night, although it would already be allowed to remain in rotation even if it lost a later round.
 An early streak winner on this segment was The Bloodhound Gang's "Fire Water Burn," long before it worked its way into the Five at Nine.